Nancy Miller, RN (pictured left)

 After putting yet another discharged patient into a cab barefoot, Nancy Miller, an RN at Seton Shoal Creek, decided enough was enough.

 “I thought to myself, ‘What are we really accomplishing if we can’t care for the whole person and provide something as basic as clean clothing and shoes?’”
 Nancy recalls.

-Nancy and a team at Seton Shoal Creek have been quiet ambassadors of Humancare for years — long before it was known as Humancare, actually.
+Nancy and a team at Seton Shoal Creek have been quiet ambassadors of person-centered care for years.
 They created the Patient Clothing Closet in 2009 to put an end to the days when a patient would be discharged shoeless or wearing a paper gown.